roundup-tracker/roundup/website/README.txt

     vim logbuch.txt

-If you get a "not trusting" error the problem is that the .hg files in use are not owned by you and hg won;t use them.
+If you get a "not trusting" error the problem is that the .hg files in use are not owned by you and hg won't use them.
 Add this to your ~/.hgrc file (create file if needed)

 [trusted]